alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 about those inputs?**

 This post will focus on the two party case, showing that every function is securely computable with the right computational assumptions.
-We'll do this through Yao's garbled circuits.
+We'll show this with Yao's garbled circuits.

 Problem Setting